-For the purpose of this specification, the OSP part of the Contestable Works (hereafter the Works) will be defined as the complete engineering, procurement, fabrication, transport, installation and commissioning and handover of a fully functional OSP including main and auxiliary power systems, OSP supporting systems and topside and substructure/foundation.
+For the purpose of this specification, the OSP part of the Contestable Works (hereafter the Works) shall be defined as the entire engineering and design, procurement, fabrication, transport, installation and commissioning, energisation and handover of a fully reliable and fit-for-function OSP including sub-systems and interfaces.

 This section is not intended to give a comprehensive listing of the full scope of works associated with the delivery of the OSP.
-The Customer must establish the Scope of Works and all requirements for its contractor(s).
+The Customer shall establish the Scope of Works and all requirements for its contractor(s).
 Furthermore, the project-specific elements of the full Contestable Works will be defined in the Connection Agreement.